jhanvii-rawat/AtoZ/README.md

-A to Z is House Service Application that helps user hire professional for work like elctrician, plumber, A/C service and many more.
+A to Z is a House Service Application that helps user hire professionals like elctrician, plumber, A/C service and many more.